cloud-barista/mc-terrarium/README.md

 #### Access Swagger UI

-You can find the default username and apssword to access to API dashboard when the API server runs.
+You can find the default username and password to access to API dashboard when the API server runs.

 URL: http://localhost:8888/mc-net/swagger/index.html